Class Quadruple

 Quadruple

-public Quadruple(boolean negative, int exponent, long mantHi, long mantLo) Creates a newQuadruple
+public Quadruple(boolean negative, int exponent, long mantHi, long mantLo) Creates a newQuadruplebuilt from the given parts.- Parameters:

 -